Ellen P. Goodman

 Biography

 Professor Goodman specializes in information policy law.
-Her research interests include smart cities, algorithmic governance, freedom of expression, platform policies, communications architectures, media and advertising law, and transparency policy.
+Her research interests include AI and algorithmic governance, freedom of expression and transparency, journalism, smart cities, platform policies, media and advertising law.
 She is Co-Director and co-founder of the Rutgers Institute for Information Policy & Law (RIIPL).
-She blogs at riipl.rutgers.edu and at medium.com, and has written for the The Guardian, Protego Press, Democracy, and Slate.
+She blogs at riipl.rutgers.edu and at medium.com, and has written for many outlets including the The Guardian, Tech Policy Press, Democracy, and Slate.

-Professor Goodman is currently on leave to serve as Senior Advisor for Algorithmic Justice at NTIA, U.S. Department of Commerce.
+Professor Goodman served as Senior Advisor for Algorithmic Justice at NTIA, U.S. Department of Commerce during the Biden Administration.
 She has served as a Senior Fellow at the Digital Innovation & Democracy Institute at the German Marshall Fund and has received grants from the Knight Foundation, the Ford Foundation, and the Geraldine R. Dodge Foundation for various projects involving new models of platform regulation and transparency, digital public media and democracy, and algorithmic system justice.
 She has also advised a number of cities on responsible tech deployment.
 She served as Distinguished Visiting Scholar at the FCC and a visiting scholar at the University of Pennsylvania's Carey Law School, Annenberg School of Communication, and the Wharton School, as well as the London School of Economics.

 Prior to joining the Rutgers faculty in 2003, Professor Goodman was a partner in the Washington, D.C. law firm of Covington & Burling LLP and served as Of Counsel with the firm until 2009.
 Professor Goodman clerked for Judge Norma L. Shapiro on the U.S. Federal District Court for the Eastern District of Pennsylvania, after graduating from Harvard Law School and Harvard College.
 She has three children.